lidongcui/lidongcui.github.io/_pages/cv.md

   * 2024 Spark Meeting, 2024 JAAF Conference

 * The Influence of Fraud on Bond Yield: Evidence from Municipal Bond Issuances” (with Hannah Smith Antinozzi and Philip Kunz)
-  * Under Review, Advances in Taxation
+  * R&R, Advances in Taxation

 Works in Process
 ======